 In our past article we spoke about developing your startup sales funnel.
-In case you missed it, you can find it over here.
 In the next step of creating the sales process we’re going to talk about the prospecting process and how can we generate more leads with outbound techniques.

 We have also created a canvas to help you along the process of searching for potential customers, which you can see below.
 If you're interested in downloading it already, you can do so here.